RickofManc/community-yoga/README.md

 * [Wave](https://wave.webaim.org/) - Accessibility Testing

-A few warnings were displayed when using the validator this is because of the variblesvariables I have used to help with the maintenencemaintenance of the site.
-The other error is due to the useing of external style sheets.
+A few warnings were displayed when using the validator this is because of the  I have used to help with the of the site.
+The other error is due to the using of external style sheets.
 I am happy with the outcome of this test.

 ### Usability Testing